-Basetwo Raises $11.5M Series A To Transform Chemical Manufacturing With Physics AI Platform
+Basetwo Raises $11.5M Series A to Transform Chemical Manufacturing with Physics AI Platform

-(MENAFN- GlobeNewsWire - Nasdaq) TORONTO, Jan.
-23, 2025 (GLOBE NEWSWIRE) -- Basetwo , an AI platform for manufacturing engineers, today announced it has raised USD $11.5M in Series A funding led by AVP with participation from existing investor Glasswing Ventures, Deloitte Ventures, Global Brain Ventures, Shimadzu Corporation, Chiyoda Corporation, and prominent UAE angel investors via Qora71.
-The investment allows the company to accelerate its mission to revolutionize how Pharmaceutical and chemical manufacturers optimize their production processes.
+(MENAFN- Edelman) January 28, 2025 – TORONTO – Basetwo, a company creating an AI copilot for manufacturing engineers supported by Abu Dhabi’s Hub71, has raised USD $11.5M in Series A funding led by AVP with participation from existing investor Glasswing Ventures, Deloitte Ventures, Global Brain Ventures, Shimadzu Corporation, Chiyoda Corporation, and prominent UAE angel investors via Qora71.
+The investment allows the company to accelerate its mission to revolutionize how pharmaceutical and chemical manufacturers optimize their production processes.

 Pharmaceutical and chemical manufacturers face significant challenges when scaling production from lab to commercial scale and optimizing existing processes for quality and efficiency.
 When launching new drug compounds or chemical formulations to market, manufacturers must precisely determine numerous production parameters — from reactor temperatures to mixing speeds — while maintaining strict quality standards.
 At the commercial scale, teams must continuously verify production performance, identify issues, and implement corrective actions to ensure optimal batch quality.
 Traditional machine learning approaches relying solely on historical data struggle with these complex manufacturing processes, as they can only learn from correlations rather than the underlying physics and chemistry engineers use to control and troubleshoot these systems.
 This technology gap leads to significant inefficiencies, with 20 cents of every dollar spent in manufacturing going to waste — a staggering global loss of $8 trillion annually.